-- A. Fee-Funded Student Organization: A student organization created by a University department or division to support the on-going interests of the University community and is considered to be critical to the mission and culture of the University and routinely presents events for the University and surrounding community.
+- 1. Fee-Funded Student Organization: A student organization created by a University department or division to support the on-going interests of the University community and is considered to be critical to the mission and culture of the University and routinely presents events for the University and surrounding community.
 A fee-funded student organization has an advisor that is paid by the University to specifically advise the organization.
-Other privileges may be granted to a fee-funded student organization by the sponsoring University department or division, which may or may not be extended to other student organizations. - B. Honors Groups: Policies regarding honor organizations are currently under review. - C. Student Organization Leader: A person meeting all of the following criteria shall be officially recognized as a student organization leader: - 1.
-An undergraduate or graduate student enrolled in at least one course at the University; the student need not be enrolled during the summer semester. - A member in good standing of a student organization currently registered with the University. - 3.
-A student whose name appears in a student organization's registration materials as an officer or authorized representative. - D. Faculty/Staff Advisor: A person meeting all of the following criteria shall be officially recognized as a Faculty/Staff Advisor: - 1.
-Must work for the university at least part -time (20 hours). - 2.
-Must not advise more than 2 student organizations unless it is otherwise stated in his/her job description. - 3.
+Other privileges may be granted to a fee-funded student organization by the sponsoring University department or division, which may or may not be extended to other student organizations. - 2.
+Honors Groups: Policies regarding honor organizations are currently under review. - 3.
+Student Organization Leader: The University reserves the right to hold student organizations accountable to reasonable standards of academic performance of the group, its student organization leaders, and its members.
+A person meeting all of the following criteria shall be officially recognized as a student organization leader: - a.
+An undergraduate or graduate student enrolled in at least one course at the University; the student need not be enrolled during the summer semester. - b.
+A member in good standing of a student organization currently registered with the University. - A student whose name appears in a student organization's registration materials as an officer or authorized representative.

+- d.
+A student who has a least a 2.25 HBU cumulative GP (3.0 for graduate students) prior to the first day of each long-term semester during the term of the position. - e.
+A student who is in good scholastic and disciplinary status with the University at the time of selection and during the term of the position. - f.
+The student must relinquish the position should he / she fail to maintain the above requirements. - 4.
+Faculty/Staff Advisor: A person meeting all of the following criteria shall be officially recognized as a Faculty/Staff Advisor: - a.
+Must work for the university at least part -time (20 hours). - b.
+Must not advise more than 2 student organizations unless it is otherwise stated in his/ her job description. - c.
 Must not be on sabbatical.